Saint John Paul the Great Catholic High School

-Saint John Paul the Great Catholic High School is a private, college preparatory, coeducational Catholic high school in Dumfries, Virginia led by the Dominican Sisters of St. Cecilia.
+Saint John Paul the Great Catholic High School is a private, college preparatory, coeducational Catholic high school in Dumfries, Virginia, led by the Dominican Sisters of St. Cecilia.
 As a diocesan school of the Diocese of Arlington, it is accredited by the Southern Association of Colleges and Schools.

-In 2012 it was included in the Cardinal Newman Society's Top 50 Catholic High Schools list.
+In 2012, it was included in the Cardinal Newman Society's Top 50 Catholic High Schools list.
 It was placed on the list again in 2014.

-In 2013 it was chosen by the editors of Virginia Living magazine as a 2013 Top Virginia School.
+In 2013, it was chosen by the editors of Virginia Living magazine as a 2013 Top Virginia School.

 History

 The school broke ground in September 2006 as the newest high school in the Diocese of Arlington with a construction cost of a state of the art facility at $60 million, funded by bonds, donations, and a capital campaign.
 The school was built on 40 acres of land, valued at $14.5 million, that was given to the diocese.

-In October 2007, the Diocese announced that the school would be named after Pope John Paul II.
+In October 2007, the diocese announced that the school would be named after Pope John Paul II.

 The school is led and taught by the Dominican Sisters of St. Cecilia, commonly known as the Nashville Dominicans, a teaching order of religious sisters known to be much younger on average than other Catholic religious orders.

 The newly constructed school opened to incoming 9th and 10th graders in August 2008.
 The school's first graduating class graduated in 2011.
 Graduates from the Class of 2012 and 2013 were accepted into universities, including Ivy League schools, military appointments, Catholic institutions, and other Virginia schools.
 Combined, these students earned more than $12 million in academic scholarships to the universities of their choice.

 In August 2013 the school opened with more than 600 students.
 The school intends to have an eventual capacity of 1,000 students.

 In May 2014 it was announced that, following John Paul II's canonization the previous month, the name of the school would be changed to Saint John Paul the Great.

-In September of 2020 the school was one of the first in its area to reopen to a half virtual, half in person class schedule in wake of the COVID-19 pandemic.
+In September 2020 the school was one of the first in its area to reopen to a half virtual, half in person class schedule in wake of the COVID-19 pandemic.

-The school is the only high school in the U.S. to offer a 4-year Catholic Bioethics Curriculum, and has a House system (Aquino, Castello, Diego, Dominic, Gianna, Martin, More, Ruiz), with eight Houses named after Roman Catholic Saints.
+The school is the only high school in the U.S. to offer a 4-year Catholic Bioethics Curriculum, and has a house system (Aquino, Castello, Diego, Dominic, Gianna, Martin, More, Ruiz), with eight houses named after Roman Catholic saints.
 Houses compete against each other throughout the month to earn the title "House of the Month" and eventually, "House of the Year".